-In April 2020 Open Social wanted to do its part to bring people together online at a time where we were all driven into isolation by the first wave of COVID-19.
-Because our specialty is in creating online communities, we decided to give away a year of free service to anyone who wanted to set up a community that would help alleviate some of the hardships that we all had to face at the beginning of 2020.
+In April 2020 Open Social wanted to do its part to bring people together online at a time when we were all driven into isolation by the first wave of COVID-19.
+Because our speciality is in creating online communities, we decided to give away a year of free service to anyone who wanted to set up a community that would help alleviate some of the hardships that we all had to face at the beginning of 2020.

 One of the people who took us up on that offer was Rai Waddingham who runs Behind the Label Training & Consultancy from Loughborough in the UK.
 After four months of running her Open Social community called Growing Pearls, we decided to talk to Rai and find out more about what she has been doing with her online community throughout the year.

 Adriaan (Content Marketer, Open Social): Hi Rai, how is the weather in Shepshed today?

 Rai (Mental Health Practitioner, Behind the Label): The weather is…well, English.
 A bit grey, but still okay.

 A: Can you tell us a bit more about yourself and what you do?